 8. Eyeing Employees or Security Cameras

 More inexperienced shoplifters might nervously eye cameras or staff members.
-If you feel someone paying a little too much attention to your or your team, stare at them back.
+With this sign of a shoplister, if you feel someone paying a little too much attention to your or your team, stare at them back.

 9. Huge Jeans or Hoodies